-Tim Ryan berates GOP over labor bill: 'Stop talking about Dr. Seuss and start working with us’
+Tim Ryan berates GOP over labor bill: ‘Stop talking about Dr. Seuss and start working with us’

 “The thugs?
 Are those the friends of the folks who attacked this Capitol?
 Is that who you’re talking about?”
 Norcross asked in response to Perry.
 “Those are thugs.”

-Ryan, who is eyeing a possible run for one of Ohio’s Senate seats in 2022, later said that he did not regret raising his voice to Republicans on the House floor.
+Ryan, who is eyeing a possible run for one of Ohio’s Senate seats in 2022, later said he did not regret raising his voice to Republicans on the House floor.

 “Feels good to lose your voice for something you believe in,” he said on Twitter.